redis/redis-doc/topics/ldb.md

 Debugging clients
 ---

-LDB uses the client-server model where the Redis servers acts as a debugging server that communicates using [RESP](/topics/protocol).
+LDB uses the client-server model where the Redis server acts as a debugging server that communicates using [RESP](/topics/protocol).
 While `redis-cli` is the default debug client, any [client](/clients) can be used for debugging as long as it meets one of the following conditions:

 1. The client provides a native interface for setting the debug mode and controlling the debug session.
 2. The client provides an interface for sending arbitrary commands over RESP.